VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 - I need to create a new organization with customers.
 - I need to make bulk changes for multiple customers in the organization of few hundreds of records.
-- I need to make a bulk update (change user group according to customer segment) for a users in organization.
+- I need to migrate contacts from another system.
-- I need to add new organization for a batch of customers added to the Customer module.
+- I need to migrate organizations from another system.

 ## Using CSV